 The house was used as an orphanage during World War II, then later as a college for overseas students and as a private nursing home, but has been renovated and now houses offices, studio space, businesses, gift shops, and a cafe, and the main house provides an atmospheric backdrop to various types of functions and exhibitions.

 The Cadells have a burial asile at Tranent Parish Church [NT 403739], in a 16th-century building, now ruinous.
 Set in a pretty wooded location, the church dates from the end of the 18th century on an ancient site, and in the burial ground are a large number of fine carved tombstones, dating from the late 17th century.

 Cockenzie House is said to be haunted.
 One story is that the ghosts of children have been witnessed in the attic, perhaps linked to the spirit of a servant or maid on the lower floors, another that the bogle of an old woman haunts one of the rooms and the corridor of the ground floor of the Hanseatic Barn.

-There were plans to build a care home in part of the walled and wooded grounds, despite objections by many including Historic Environment Scotland, although these may be halted because of the grant from the Scottish Land Fund.
+There were plans to build a care home in part of the walled and wooded grounds, but these have been abandoned.